nrfconnect/sdk-nrf/doc/nrf/ug_thread_configuring.rst

 The |NCS| provides a set of :ref:`nrfxlib:ot_libs`.
 These pre-built libraries are available in nrfxlib and provide features and optional functionalities from the OpenThread stack.
-You can use these libraries for building applications with support for the complete Thread 1.1 Specification.
+You can use these libraries for building applications with support for the complete Thread Specification.

-To use a pre-built library, configure OpenThread to use pre-built libraries by setting the :kconfig:`CONFIG_OPENTHREAD_LIBRARY_1_1` Kconfig option and select one of the provided :ref:`thread_ug_feature_sets`.
+To use a pre-built library, configure OpenThread to use pre-built libraries by setting the :kconfig:`CONFIG_OPENTHREAD_LIBRARY` Kconfig option and select one of the provided :ref:`thread_ug_feature_sets`.

 .. _thread_ug_feature_sets: